 Are online degrees respected?
-Prospective college students have been asking this question for years, but they’re asking it more and more in 2020 as most learning has gone online.
+Prospective college students have been asking this question for years.
+Today, many people ask this more and more, as most learning has gone online.

 Online degrees are becoming increasingly common.
 In fact, 15 percent of college students in 2018 were enrolled in online-only programs.
-According to a 2016 study by the Online Learning Consortium, 28 percent of college students take at least one online class during their studies.
-To meet demand, more and more colleges and universities are offering online-only programs.
+According to a 2016 study by the Online Learning Consortium, 28 percent of college students take at least one online course during their studies.
+To meet demand, more and more colleges and universities are offering distance learning programs.

-An online education is now just as valuable as a traditional on-campus degree.
-You can earn a degree through an online college and your future employer may not even know the difference, meaning one won’t be considered over the other.
+Online education is now just as valuable as a traditional on-campus degree.
+You can earn a degree through an online college and your future employer may not even know the difference.
+This means a traditional and online degree holds the same value.

 Types of Online Degrees and Programs

-Before worrying too much about whether or not online degrees are respected, you should learn about the different types of online degrees out there.
+Before worrying too much about whether online degrees are respected, you should learn about the different types of online degrees out there.

 Some online degrees are 100 percent online and are offered by an institution that does not even have a physical location.
 Other programs are hybrid, offering a mix of online classes and face-to-face classroom experiences.